SamFelix03/CloudSafe/README.md

    - Can be deployed to testnets/mainnet
    - Gas fees apply on public networks

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- OpenZeppelin for smart contract libraries
-- IPFS and Pinata for decentralized storage
-- Ethereum community for tools and support
-- Hardhat team for development framework